Ariagg/basic-discordbot-code/README.md

 i just give you a very basic code line for discord bot (discord.js) develop it by your self

-you can make it script to you own discord bot !
+you can paste this script to you own discord bot !

 use it for free :)